 If your tweens or teens enjoy a mental challenge, give geocaching a go.
 It’s a digital treasure hunt and is great fun for families.
 You can try geocaching at some National Trust properties.

-On rainy days, why not try an escape room experience.
-They’re popping up all over the country and are really popular with families.
+On rainy days, why not try an escape room experience if they're open.
 Most challenges are themed, some involve dressing up, and whether you’re trying to break out of a locked room or retrieve an artifact, you’ll have a load of fun breaking codes and solving puzzles together.

 And of course you can’t beat a good board game.
 There are plenty that have been developed with learning in mind, but by playing most traditional games you’ll use maths and English skills in some way - card games are great for number recognition, chess builds strategy skills and family board games like Monopoly involve counting, negotiation, reading and social skills.